 The Greek Grammar

 It is true that in Greek, the final clause in this verse (Jn 1:1) does not have the article (“the”) before the word “God”; the literal reading in Greek is “God was the Word”.
 Bible scholars and heretics have been arguing this point almost since the beginning of Christianity.
 But the arguments can be quite technical and confusing.
-It is well, then that God has provided the Truth for us more simply in the King James Bible.
+It is well then that God has provided the Truth for us more simply in the English bible.
 While knowing the Greek of Scripture is necessary for scholars, ordinary laymen don’t have to depend on its difficult Greek grammar to know whether or not Jesus is God or a god.
 The bible is all about Jesus, both as Jehovah in the Old Testament and Son of God in the New Testament, and it tells us clearly who he is and what we need to know about him.

 What the Bible Teaches about “the Word”